 - 16 cups (1 gallon) water

-- 7 (1 ounce) cones or 7 ounces piloncillo
+- 7 (1 ounce) cones or 7 ounces piloncillo or substitute dark brown sugar

-- 6 guava, quartered
+- 6 fresh guava, quartered

 - 3 sticks canela or cassia cinnamon sticks

-- 2 apples, peeled, cored, and chopped
+- 2 medium apples, peeled, cored, and chopped

 - 2 clementines or 1 orange, sliced